BENNS: A Surrogate Model for Hybrid Online-Offline Evolution of SFC Embedding: BENNS Model

 Unlike other approaches, in the hybrid approach, the fitness of an optimal solution is both approximated offline and measured online.
 Online evaluation is not only for validation, but also for course correction if there is going to be a discrepancy between the approximation and the measurement.
 The approach may go back and forth between offline and online evaluation, ensuring the evolution gravitates toward the optimal region in the search space.

-\section{BeNNS Model}
+\section{BENNS Model}

-To enable reasonable accuracy and efficient offline evaluation in our approach, we developed a surrogate model called BeNNS to approximate the fitness of GA-generated solutions to the OSE problem, as shown in Fig.\ \ref{fig:benns}.
+To enable reasonable accuracy and efficient offline evaluation in our approach, we developed a surrogate model called BENNS to approximate the fitness of GA-generated solutions to the OSE problem, as shown in Fig.~\ref{fig:benns}.
+The objective of the surrogate is not to predict the fitness accurately but to approximate it \emph{faster}, ensuring unfit individuals are not evaluated online, and fit individuals are not rejected, saving time.
+Consequently, we wanted to develop a simple and lightweight approximation model to enable faster approximation of fitness.